JoinColony/colonyNetwork/docs/_Docs_Pots.md

 Assigning funding to pots is purely a bookkeeping mechanism for a colony.
 From the perspective of the blockchain, ether and tokens are held by the colony contract until they are paid out when a task is completed.

+A colony's native token, chosen at the time of creation, has a special role within colony funding.
+When paid to a user through the task mechanism, the token confers reputation to that user, which can influence rewards payouts.
+See the colonyJS [tokenClient API](/colonyjs/api-tokenclient/) for information about the native token and related administration.

 ==TOC==

 ## Types of Pots